jewelsofthought/neshama/site/personal/poems/i_ran_away.md

 Feeling nothing,
-Only a seething mass in my belly
-Almost like riding a large serpent.
+Only a seething mass in my belly like riding a large serpent.